ziritrion/dataeng-zoomcamp/notes/1_intro.md

     environment:
       - PGADMIN_DEFAULT_EMAIL=admin@admin.com
       - PGADMIN_DEFAULT_PASSWORD=root
+    volumes:
+      - "./data_pgadmin:/var/lib/pgadmin"
     ports:
       - "8080:80"
 ```
 * We don't have to specify a network because `docker-compose` takes care of it: every single container (or "service", as the file states) will run withing the same network and will be able to find each other according to their names (`pgdatabase` and `pgadmin` in this example).
+* We've added a volume for pgAdmin to save its settings, so that you don't have to keep re-creating the connection to Postgres every time ypu rerun the container.
+Make sure you create a `data_pgadmin` directory in your work folder where you run `docker-compose` from.
 * All other details from the `docker run` commands (environment variables, volumes and ports) are mentioned accordingly in the file following YAML syntax.

 We can now run Docker compose by running the following command from the same directory where `docker-compose.yaml` is found.
 Make sure that all previous containers aren't running anymore: